Ohio Court Records

 Sealing and Expunging Criminal Records in Ohio

-In Ohio, a criminal record becomes public after conviction, resulting in possible complications.
+In Ohio, a criminal record becomes public after conviction, which can result in potential complications.
 Opportunities such as employment, admission, scholarship, or housing are typically less available to individuals with open criminal records.
 Sealing and expunging such documents may be the only way to prevent them from public view.
 The Ohio Revised Code Section 2953.31 grants 'eligible offenders' the right to request the sealing of their criminal records.

 The Difference Between Sealing and Expunging Criminal Records

-Generally, sealing a criminal record means concealing it from the public, but it can be re-opened through a court order.
+Generally, sealing a criminal record means concealing it from the public, but it can be reopened through a court order.
 Expungement means total removal or destruction of the file.
-However, the Ohio Revised Code only makes provision for sealing of records.
+However, the Ohio Revised Code only makes provision for the sealing of records.
 Hence, record sealing and expungement mean the same thing in Ohio.
 The only alternative to record sealing is to file for a CQE (Certificate of Qualification for Employment).
 Although the certificate cannot expunge or seal a record, it can be used to seek relief for felony convictions.
-An individual seeking to file a CQE petition must have completed a one year waiting period after sentence.
+An individual seeking to file a CQE petition must have completed a one-year waiting period after the sentence.

 How to Seal a Criminal Record in Ohio